TylersApps/Rainy_Bot/README.md

 - `/randompost <subreddit_name>` gets a random post from the specified subreddit.
 - `/roll <(x)d(y)>` rolls x dice with y sides (e.g. "/roll 4d6" rolls four 6-sded dice).
 - `/define <word>` defines the word passed in using the [Free Dictionary API](https://dictionaryapi.dev/).
-- `/pronouns` sends an embed with buttons for users to self-assign a pronouns role [Admin Only]
+- `/pronouns` sends an embed with buttons to set pronouns [Admin Only]

 ### Planned
 - `/urban <word>` defines the word with Urban Dictionary